Vibhu315/Techfour-hackout-23/README.md

 - Firstly, We were trying to implement the blockchain technology in the transaction of money also the data of the materials required to build the particular project.
 - We were also trying to build the 3D model using AR/VR and making it realtime, also with unity technology 3D model generator.
 - We thought to include the smart contracts for easy payments but, due to the time constraints we were unable to do that.

+# Problems we faced (phase3)
+-Implementing Smartcontract
+-connecting to the blockchain network
+-3d model transaction implementation

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).